c25l/deep-boltzmann/README.md

 deep_boltzmann
 ==============
-This class implements a deep boltzmann machine as described by [Hinton and Salakhutdinov][1].
+This class intends to implement a deep boltzmann machine as described by [Hinton and Salakhutdinov][1].
 There could (might (should)) be a better way to get predictions, but a prediction method using gibbs sampling and masks is implemented.

 Planned updates include:

 1. [Bias terms][3]
+1. Better (Actual) Contrastive Divergence
 1. Greedy layerwise pretraining
 2. [AIS estimation of partition function][2]
 3. Use of DBM to initialize a traditional neural network.